Clinical supervision means a contractual relationship in which a clinical supervisor engages with a supervisee to:

 - enhance the supervisee’s safe and effective use of self in the therapeutic relationship;

-- discuss the direction of therapy; or
+- discuss the direction of therapy; and

 - safeguard the well-being of the client.